humanmade/publication-checklist/README.md

 function ( array $post, array $meta ) : Status;
 ```

-Your function must return a `HM\PublicationChecklist\Status` object.
+Your function must return a `Altis\Workflow\PublicationChecklist\Status` object.
 This object is marked as either complete (allow publishing), incomplete (block publishing), or informational (show as failed, but allow publishing).
 This status object takes the status type (which should be either `Status::COMPLETE`, `Status::INCOMPLETE`, or `Status::INFO`) and a human-readable message.

 You can additionally pass data with the status object, which can be used on the frontend to assist with rendering.